Esurielt/spirit-seeker-site/src/site/notes/01 World of Erythea/People/Ancestries/Human.md

 ---

 #### The Driven Inheritors
-Humans are the most prolific and ambitious of the mortal races inhabiting Erythea.
+Created by Zefaelon the Lawbringer and Eridius the World Smith, Humans are the most prolific and ambitious of the mortal races inhabiting Erythea.
 As the shortest-lived of ancestries, they have an innate sense of urgency that drives their endeavors - whether chasing dreams of glory, building towering civilizations, or wallowing in melancholy.
 This volatile nature allows humans to deeply attune with the impassioned essences of spirits and magic.

 #### Pantheon of Civilization
 Chief among the human deities is Zefaelon, the Great Spirit of Cities and Law.
 He is revered as the patron of humanity's monumental nation-building across Erythea.
 On the continent of Eblon, the mighty empires of Caelindor, Valcour, Pharousia, and Qahilim arose under Zefaelon's divine guidance, their ziggurats and citadels crafted in his name.